 Ironically, baking soda is actually far harsher as a cleanser than the sulfate detergents in mainstream shampoo formulas that many people try to avoid.
 Baking soda is questionable at best as a shampoo ingredient for people with a healthy scalp - but for those with dandruff, it can easily make things worse.

 Coconut oil has several characteristics that make it useful for hair and skin care, including scalp care.
-It has antimicrobial and anti-inflammatory properties, and its unique fat content (it’s rich in medium-chain triglycerides, or MCTs) makes it an especially powerful moisturizer.
+It has antimicrobial and anti-inflammatory properties, and its unique fat content (it’s rich in medium-chain triglycerides, or MCTs) makes it an especially powerful moisturizer that hydrates your natural hair.
 That said, it also poses risks when used improperly or in the wrong dosage.
 Full-strength coconut oil can clog pores in some people and using too much can even lead to hair loss.

 In a scalp already suffering from dead skin cell buildup, overproduction of oil, and microbiome imbalance - all common for dandruff sufferers - clogging hair follicles further can lead to increased irritation and ultimately more itching and flakes.
 While coconut oil is beneficial when properly formulated as part of a scalp care product, used on its own it can be damaging to your hair and scalp.